dubersfeld/graham-anim/README.md

 # graham-anim
-Java based animated demonstration of the Graham Scan algorithm applied to build the convex hull of a points distribution

 I present here a Java based demonstration of the Graham Scan algorithm that is used to find the convex hull of a random points distribution.

 Javascript is used for display and initialization only.
 Here are the implementation details: